Patrick Brompton

-Patrick Brompton is a village and civil parish in the Richmondshire district of North Yorkshire, England.
+Patrick Brompton is a village and civil parish in North Yorkshire, England.
 Patrick Brompton is situated about 4 mi west of Bedale.
 It lies on the A684.
 The population of the parish at the 2001 Census was 155, rising to 167 at the 2011 Census.
 North Yorkshire County Council estimated the population to be at 170 in 2015.

-St Patrick's Church is located in the centre of the village as well as the village pub, called The Green Tree.
+St Patrick's Church is located in the centre of the village as well as the village pub, The Green Tree.
 The village is approximately 235 mi from London and 35 mi from Middlesbrough.
 The nearest primary school is Crakehall C of E Primary School in Great Crakehall, 1.2 mi away.
 The Brompton Beck, which feeds into Bedale Beck, runs through the centre of the village.

 Parish history

 In the 1880s, Patrick Brompton was described as: